• Skip to primary navigation

 Step one is to parboil the potatoes until just barely fork tender but not completely soft.
 We just want them to be smashable, they’ll continue cooking in the oven.
 Once the potatoes are softened, drain and let them cool until they can be handled.

-To smash, I like to lay out a big sheet of parchment right on the counter and then use a flat bottom drinking glass or another square of parchment to gently smash until the potatoes are squished to about ⅓ inch thick.
+To smash, I like to lay out a big sheet of parchment paper right on the counter and then use a flat bottom of a drinking glass or another square of parchment to gently smash potatoes until they are squished to about ⅓ inch thick.
+You can also use a flat potato masher if you have one.

-While you’re smashing your potatoes, pour some oil onto the baking sheet and put it in the oven to heat up.
+After you smash the potatoes, pour some oil onto a large rimmed baking sheet and put it in the oven to heat up.
 A lot of recipes call for drizzling or tossing potatoes in cold oil and then placing them in a preheated oven.
 I heat the oil up first so it’s similar to frying the potatoes to get them super crispy!

 Once the oil is hot and shimmering, carefully remove the baking sheet from the oven and gently transfer the smashed potatoes onto the pan using a spatula.